lidijaf/Flower-based_FL_tool/README.md

 This project is licensed under the [MIT License](LICENSE) – see the license file for details.

 ## Disclaimer
- Tfe Flower-based FL tool was developed under the TaRDIS project, which has received funding under granta agreement No 101093006, by the Swiss State Secretariat for Education, Research and Innovation (SERI).
+ Tfe Flower-based FL tool was developed under the TaRDIS project, which has received funding under grant agreement No 101093006, by the Swiss State Secretariat for Education, Research and Innovation (SERI).

  ## Contact
  - nemanjab4h@gmail.com